TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 can run the `Benchmark.yml` workflow from your pull request.
 To do that, add the tag `benchmark` in the pull request.
 This will trigger the workflow and post the results as a comment in you pull request.

+> **Warning**:
+> This requires that your branch was pushed to the main repo.
+> If you have created a pull request from a fork, the Benchmark.yml workflow does not work.
+> Instead, close your pull request, push your branch to the main repo, and open a new pull request.

 If you want to manually run the benchmarks, you can do the following: